What is a Thermal Burn?

-If you are in uncontrollable pain, have second-degree burn larger than your palm or anything that looks charred, dry or is painless, seek immediate medical care.
-In some cases, you may need to call 911 for emergency medical transport, including:
+If you are in uncontrollable pain, have second-degree thermal burns larger than your palm or anything that looks charred, dry or is painless, seek immediate medical care.
+Additionally, you may need to call 911 for emergency medical transport, including:

-- Any third- or fourth-degree burns on the body
+- Any third- or fourth-degree thermal burns on the body

 - Difficulty breathing due to facial burns

 - Large smoke exposure in a closed room

 What is a thermal burn injury’s average time to recovery?
 The severity of a thermal burn injury can range from superficial to deep.
 The time it takes for a thermal burn to heal can vary wildly depending on various factors, including what caused the thermal burn and how quickly treatment or medical attention is sought.

 Now you have a firm understanding of what a thermal burn is and what causes it, it’s also important to understand how long these injuries might take to heal.
 Here are average treatment times for the four different levels of thermal contact burns.